canonical/lxd/doc/api-extensions.md

 Its value is only used on clean LXD daemon shutdown.
 It defaults to 30s.

+## container\_stop\_priority
+A `boot.stop.priority` container configuration key was introduced.

+It's an integer which indicates the priority of a container during shutdown.

+Containers will shutdown starting with the highest priority level.

+Containers with the same priority will shutdown in parallel.
+It defaults to 0.

 ## container\_syscall\_filtering
 A number of new syscalls related container configuration keys were introduced.